cdegroot/evrl/_posts/2015-09-26-rantware-unclever.markdown

 Instead, I've tried to create a minimal wrapper around the most-often used JDBC functions.

-Work in progress, details in Github at the link above.
+Unclever is a work in progress, details in Github at the link above.
+Feedback is very welcome, as pull requests or as constructive comments in issues.